 - How often you drive and how far

 - Age of your vehicle

 Angie’s List states that vehicles have much more sophisticated engines that require a higher quality of oil.
 The type of engine you have along with the type of oil that it uses means that you will likely be able to go more miles without an oil change.
 Synthetic oils are a higher quality and will last much longer.
 For this reason, many newer vehicles using synthetic oil can go as far as 10,000 miles without a change.
 But it’s not all about the miles.

 Regardless of how little you drive, changing the oil at least twice a year is recommended.
 Rick Popely writes for Cars.com that getting the oil changed at least as often as you rotate the tires is best practice for the longevity of your vehicle.
 Of course more frequent oil changes may be necessary depending upon your driving characteristics.
 But generally speaking, the old standard of changing oil every 3,000 miles is gone.
-Need a professional oil change by the most honest and trusted car shop in South Florida?
+Need a professional Porsche oil change service from the most honest and trusted car shop in South Florida?
 Contact us at Euromotive Performance today and schedule an appointment!